syncfusion-content/flutter-docs/Flutter/funnel-chart/selection.md

 ### SelectDataPoints method in SelectionBehavior

-The [`selectDataPoints`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionSettings/selectionIndex.html) method is used to select the data point programmatically.
+The [`selectDataPoints`]() method is used to select the data point programmatically.
 The required arguments are listed below.

-* pointIndex - specifies the point index value.
+* `pointIndex` - index of the point which needs to be selected.
-* seriesIndex - specifies the series index value and this is an optional parameter.
+* `seriesIndex` - index of the series for which the pointIndex is specified and this is an optional parameter.
 By default it will be considered as 0.

->**NOTE**
-We can get the [`enableMultiSelection`]() and [`selectionType`]() is directly should be used from the API.

-* `pointIndex` - specifies the point index value.
-* `seriesIndex` - specifies the series index value and this is an optional parameter.
+N> The [`enableMultiSelection`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/enableMultiSelection.html) is also applicable for this but, it is based on the API values specified in the chart.

 {% highlight dart %}